 – Are 18 years of age or older

-– Are able to participate in a 6-week meditation program through video calls and attend
+– Are able to participate in a 6-week meditation program, delivered through video calls, and attend all follow-up sessions

 What you will gain